hsinyenwu/RiboPlotR/README.md

 library(devtools)
 install_github("hsinyenwu/RiboPlotR")
 ```

-RiboPlotR separately plots each isoform of a given gene.
-Only one isoform is plotted at a time, and the default is to plot isoform 1.
-For each isoform, the same RNA-seq and Ribo-seq reads are used for plotting; the only difference is the expected coding region for the Ribo-seq reads, which is indicated by a black dashed line (expected translation start) and a grey dashed line (expected translation stop).
-Inside the expected coding region, Ribo-seq P-sites that are mapped in the expected frame, the +1 frame, and the +2 frame are presented using red, blue and green lines, respectively.
-Ribo-seq P-sites that are outside the expected coding region are shown in grey.
-The x-axis below the gene models indicates the genomic coordinates, while the y-axis indicates the Ribo-seq P-site counts.
-When an isoform is translated, the majority of P-sites should cover the expected coding sequences and are shown in red.
-If two isoforms cover a different coding region at the 3' ends, the two plots will have different color schemes at the 3' end.
-This design allows users to quickly see if a plotted isoform is being actively translated (see examples below).

 ### The basic workflow of RiboPlotR is:
 1. Run gene.structure(); load the transcriptome annotation gtf/gff3 file containing the gene, mRNA/transcript, exon and CDS ranges.